hoffmannjordan/Tensor-Flow-Demo/README.md

 Code written by Jordan Hoffmann (mainly Demo 2 + 3, flat-folding code for Demo 1) and Shruti Mishra (Demo 1)

 # Demo 1
 Given a sheet that has been folded, can a computer tell how many times it has been folded?
-It is relatively straightforward for small crease numbers, but as the number increases, the specific locations of the creases can greatly impact the amount of mileage that is present.
+It is relatively straightforward for small crease numbers (code [here](https://github.com/hoffmannjordan/Crumpling)), but as the number increases, the specific locations of the creases can greatly impact the amount of mileage that is present.
 Below, we show an image that shows a few examples of creased sheets at different fold numbers.
 ![Demo_1](../master/ims/PredN.png)

 # Demo 2